LazaUK/AIFoundry-AgentsV2-Codex/README.md

 This repo demonstrates the use of a financial analyst agent, built in Microsoft Foundry's new **Agent Service** and powered by **GPT-5.3-Codex**.
 The solution implements a two-step retrieval process with **Web Search** and the **Model Context Protocol (MCP)** tools to provide the *Codex* model with the latest stock market context.

 > [!TIP]
 > This solution utilises protected Alpha Vantage MCP service.
-You can obtain *free API key* from the vendor site here: https://www.alphavantage.co/support/#api-key.
+You can obtain a *free API key* from the vendor site here: https://www.alphavantage.co/support/#api-key.

 ## 📑 Table of Contents:
 - [Part 1: Prerequisites](#part-1-prerequisites)